Walk With Me – How to Lead Train a Puppy

 But wait – don’t let your pup off-lead just anywhere.
 Pick a location either indoors or in a fenced-in garden (never anywhere unfenced – and no, invisible fences don’t count) where distractions are minimal.
 Now it’s time to teach them to walk next to you sans lead.

-Step two: teach your puppy to stay right by your side
+2. Teach your puppy to stay right by your side

 You do this by training your dog to think that next to your leg is the best place to be.
 Lauren advises ‘building value’ at that sweet spot by holding a treat there – right where your pup would be when you’re walking them.
 Without reaching out or prompting your puppy by touching your leg, let them come to the side of your leg to take it.
 Once you’ve mastered that, slowly take steps forwards, treating your pet continuously as you walk, again making sure you’re doling out the treats right at your leg.